-Cats are soft, furry balls of love, right?
-Absolutely!
+Cats are soft, furry balls of love!
 But did you know that several types of hairless cats are just as lovable?
 In fact, many people who suffer from cat allergies may find that a hairless cat is just what they need.

 Of course, no pet is fully hypoallergenic since they still produce dander.
 However, someone with allergies may have a better shot at staying healthy and sniffle-free with a hairless cat since there’s no hair for dander to cling to.
-And you never know… after learning more about these unique felines, you might want to become the proud guardian of a fur-less creature.
+After learning more about these unique felines, you might want to become the proud guardian of a fur-less creature.
 Besides, bald is beautiful!

-Let’s jump right into getting to know these other-worldly delights.
+Let’s jump right into getting to know these other-worldly felines.

 Personality: This feline wonder is the most recognizable type of hairless cats.
 As strange as they may appear, Sphynx cats are some of the most personable felines that exist and are definitely a bunch of wrinkles you won’t want to get rid of.
 These cats are more than happy to give you plenty of lap time.
 You’ll find them loving on family members as much as possible.